Metrix-Labs/metrix/packages/plugins/sentry/README.md

 ## Disabling altogether

 Like every other plugin, you can also disable this plugin in the plugins configuration file.
-This will cause `strapi.plugins('sentry')` to return undefined.
+This will cause `metrix.plugins('sentry')` to return undefined.

 **Example**